 Hoyt Park: If you thrive in outdoor scenery, Hoyt Park is one of the best options.
 With trails, a beer garden, sand volleyball, soccer, and a community swimming pool, there’s always something to keep you beaming in the sun!

-East Tosa Murals: Add a burst of color to your visit with the East Tosa murals along West North Avenue- they are certain to be the vibrancy you need.
+East Tosa Murals: Add a burst of color to your visit with the East Tosa murals along West North Avenue — one of Wauwatosa’s most Instagrammable spots, if you ask us!
 You’ll see everything from a prowling raccoon carrying a fish skeleton in its mouth to a ferocious creature with six eyes.

-The Village: It’s own complete little world, The Village offers everything from dining, drinking and shopping right in the heart of Wauwatosa.
-Some of our favorites include local floral shop The Flower Lady, women’s clothing boutique Salamander, French-style patisserie La Reve, and Pizzeria Piccola.
+The Village: Its own complete little world, The Village offers everything from dining, drinking, and shopping right in the heart of Wauwatosa.
+Some of our favorites include local floral shop The Flower Lady, women’s clothing boutique Salamander, French-style patisserie Le Reve, and European-inspired Cafe Hollander.